Lighting & Temperature Requirements for Jackson’s Chameleons

 Why full-spectrum?

 Bulbs that produce full-spectrum light are thought to stimulate more natural behaviors and promote mental health in animals.
 Personally I think we humans need to be using them ourselves in our indoor environments — have you ever noticed how much lovelier things look in sunlight?
-Full-spectrum bulbs also promote optimum plant health if you plan on having live plants in your enclosure.
+Full-spectrum bulbs also promote optimum plant health if you plan on having live plants in your enclosure (which is strongly recommended with this species).

 Chameleons see color particularly well, so full-spectrum lighting is a must-have for this pet.